Genealogical Research in Records of the Episcopal Church

 Vital Records Inquiries in Parish Registers

 Records of baptisms, burials, and marriages can most likely be found at the church where the event took place.
 For information from these records, you would have to contact the appropriate congregation or the diocese directly.
 If the congregation is unknown, the researcher should focus on a few congregations at one time in a process of elimination.
-One can determine whether a particular congregation still exists and its current address by contacting the Archives or by using Episcopal web resources such as the Find a Church tool.
+One can determine whether a particular congregation still exists and its current address by contacting the Archives or by using Episcopal web resources such as the Parish Finder tool.
 You should then contact the rector.
 Keep your inquiry brief, giving only the essential information and requesting only the information you need.
 Your chances of receiving a reply are better if you do not ask broad questions or provide unnecessary details of your family history.
 If the church no longer exists, the records could be located in either the archives of the diocese, or in some cases, in a local repository of manuscript collections.

 Please keep in mind that parishes generally do not have a practicing archivist, and that many pressing demands are placed on parish priests and staff.
 Few parish registers are cumulatively indexed.
 As a result, it may take the parish some time to reply to your inquiry.
 We recommend patience in these matters.
 Please understand that the parish office must give priority to the pastoral concerns of its parishioners, church administration, and worship.
 Inquiries on purely genealogical matters are usually a low priority for the staff, particularly if the question is vague and/or unlimited in its scope.
 If possible, an offer to visit the parish to perform the research yourself may be preferable.
 Alternately, you may want to consider making a donation to the parish for its time, as this may encourage a competent volunteer to offer up some time for the search.